Vanishing Contributions: A Unified Framework for Smooth and Iterative Model Compression: Related Works

 Similarly, iterative quantization progressively reduces the precision of selected subsets of weights, starting from high-precision formats and moving toward lower-bit representations, while retraining the model after each quantization stage~\cite{liaoEmbeddingCompressionIsotropic2020}.
 For example, in~\cite{mengGradientAwareIncrementalNetwork2025}, the authors propose an iterative quantization approach that gradually quantizes neural network weights by classifying them based on gradient-based importance.
 Low-importance weights are quantized first, followed by fine-tuning, and the process is repeated to achieve significant compression while preserving accuracy.
+Alternatively, some work quantizes only a few parameters in a sparse way, first quantizing the most important ones -- using pruning-like scoring metrics -- then gradually decreasing quantization sparsity until all the parameters are quantized~\cite{zhouIncrementalNetworkQuantization2017}.

-In the case of low-rank decomposition, weight matrices are incrementally approximated with lower-rank factors, and retraining steps allow the network to adapt to the reduced parameterization~\cite{kholiavchenkoIterativeLowRankApproximation2019}.
+In the case of LRD, weight matrices are incrementally approximated with lower-rank factors, and retraining steps allow the network to adapt to the reduced parameterization~\cite{kholiavchenkoIterativeLowRankApproximation2019}.
 In all these cases, the progressive nature of the compression, coupled with intermediate fine-tuning, helps preserve model accuracy despite substantial reductions in size and complexity.

 Similar to the aforementioned approaches, the VCON method offers an alternative approach based on the same principle of gradually transitioning from the original model to the compressed one.
 However, they operate along fundamentally different dimensions.
 Iterative compression reduces the number of parameters in discrete stages.
 At each step, a subset of parameters is compressed, and the model is fine-tuned to recover performance before the next compression stage.
 This process progressively shrinks the model by explicitly removing parameters.
 In contrast, VCON does not immediately discard parts of the original model.
-Instead, it gradually reduces their contribution by decreasing their magnitude over time, while simultaneously increasing the influence of the compressed counterpart.
-Rather than eliminating parameters outright, VCON smoothly shifts the computational load from the original model to the compressed one.
-This results in an unified approach that can be shared by different compression methods, offering the advantage of using the same simple compression framework.
+Instead, it gradually reduces their contribution by decreasing their magnitude over time, while simultaneously increasing the influence of the compressed counterpart, improving training stability.